 2. Utilise Large Mirrors to Create Space

 A strategically placed mirror will create the illusion of a larger small toilet decorating idea.
 A large, frameless mirror above the sink, or even a mirrored wall to provide depth and bounce natural light, might be worth considering.
-Mirrors contribute not just to the feeling of space, but also bring more light, especially when opposite a window.
+Mirrors contribute not just to the feeling of space but also bring more light, especially when opposite a window.
 Where space exists, a medicine cabinet with a mirrored door provides storage along with the illusion of more space.
 For an added design touch, consider backlit mirrors or storage mirrors, blending function with modern style, according to small bathroom decor ideas of London.
 Another style-savvy solution is to include mirror tiles, which are also a design feature and a space-saving bathroom idea.

 3. Install Floating Shelves for More Storage

 Limited floor space objects need high orientation.
-Floating shelves installed at suitable heights over bathrooms sinks and toilets give storage options that do not block the room’s flow.
+Floating shelves installed at suitable heights over bathroom sinks and toilets give storage options that do not block the room’s flow.
 The shelves provide additional space which you can use to show decorative items while storing toiletries or keeping basic necessities accessible.
 Sleek shelves made of glass or slender wood will help the space remain neat and uncluttered.

 4. Opt for Space-Saving and Compact Fixtures